operator-framework/operator-sdk/website/content/en/docs/scorecard/kuttl-tests.md

 require special Kubernetes RBAC priviledges outside of what your service account might have.
-So, you will want to take note of the service account you are going to be running scorecard and its kuttl tests with to see if you might require additional priveldges.
-For example, if your kuttl test requires it create namespaces, then you will likely need to create a custom service account at the cluster scope which can create namespaces.
+So, you will want to take note of the service account you are going to be running scorecard and its kuttl tests with to see if you might require additional privileges.
+For example, if your kuttl test requires the ability to  create namespaces, then you will likely need to create a custom service account to run scorecard with that includes the required RBAC permissions.

-### Using Custom Service Accounts

-Scorecard does not deploy service accounts, RBAC resources, or namespaces for your test but instead considers these resources to be outside its scope.
-You can however implement whatever service accounts your tests require and then specify that service account from the command line using the service-account flag:
+You can specify a custom service account in scorecard as follows:
 ```
 operator-sdk alpha scorecard --service-account=mycustomsa
 ```